Quinoa, edamame, and crisp veggies get tossed with herbs and a savory-sweet sesame drizzle.

 Disclosure: The post may contain affiliate links, earning us a small commission from qualifying purchases at no extra cost to you.

 Fresh, colorful, a little crunchy, and a little creamy, this Quinoa & Edamame power bowl does the most without feeling heavy.
 You get texture, bright flavor, and the nutrient density you were going for.
-Plus, it’s macro-balanced, weeknight-easy, and the kind of meal you finish and think, “Yeah, that hit the spot.”
+Plus, it’s macro-balanced, weeknight-easy, and the kind of meal you finish and feel satisfied.

 Real-deal protein.
-Edamame + quinoa = all nine essential amino acids.
-That means support for lean muscle and metabolism, giving you that extra help while hormones are shifting.
+Edamame and quinoa give you all nine essential amino acids.
+That means support for lean muscle and metabolism.

 Steady energy.
 Complex carbs, fiber, and healthy fats keep you satisfied and even-keeled instead of snack-hunting an hour later.